 Boost your professional and technical skill set with valuable training and certifications.

 From the very beginning of the program you will be immersed in learning activities focused on boosting your business and client management skills, and equipping you with technical qualifications.
-The program kicks off with a two-week group training and orientation, including soft skills immersion, team building, technical exercises, and a SANS FOR408: Windows Forensic Analysis course, which will prepare you to qualify as a GIAC Certified Forensic Examiner shortly afterwards.
+The program kicks off with a two-week group training and orientation, including soft skills immersion, team building, technical exercises.

-Whether you are working with leading tools and technology in our digital forensics labs, delving into cryptology, testing an application before it goes to market, or responding to a suspected data breach,
+At the same time, you’ll be going through on-the-job training, for example, working with leading tools and technology in our digital forensics labs, delving into cryptology, testing an application before it goes to market, or responding to a suspected data breach.

 Learn from mentors with deep subject matter expertise, while working across a variety of technical environments and enterprise networks.